 Conspiracy theories are not new.
 Covid-related conspiracies may be new, but conspiracy theories about pandemics and contagious diseases have been around for centuries.
 Anti-vaccination hysteria goes back decades.
-The specific group of theories known as QAnon may be new, but conspiracy theories themselves are a tale(s) as old as time — or at least time as we know it, from the start of recorded history.
+The specific group of theories known as QAnon may be new (or maybe not really?!), but conspiracy theories themselves are a tale(s) as old as time — or at least time as we know it, from the start of recorded history.

 A large body of psychological research has shown that there are some deep cognitive reasons that conspiracy theories tend to resonate with us, and especially in particular types of people, or people in certain types of circumstances.